isaacbernat/presentations/optimise/final.md

     - 4 `char` -> 1 `int`, so it fits!
 - read input entries while calculating the results in parallel (using threads).
 - do so in bulk (128 entries at a time)
-- reading/writing on a shared memory buffer simulataneously for a smaller memory footprint.
+- reading/writing on a shared memory buffer simultaneously for a smaller memory footprint.

 ???